 - Red Wine Vinegar (or use Balsamic vinegar)

 How to Make a Wilted Spinach Salad

-Step 1: Cook a package of Jones Dairy Farm No Sugar Uncured Hickory Smoked Bacon until browned and slightly crisp.
-Remove the bacon from the pan, leaving the bacon grease, and chop the bacon and set aside.
+Step 1: Cook bacon until browned and slightly crisp.
+Remove the bacon from the pan, leaving the bacon drippings.
+Drain the bacon on paper towel until it cools.
+Chop the bacon and set aside.

-Step 2: Add the shallots into the pan with the bacon grease, and sauté over medium heat until they just begin to brown.
+Step 2: Add the shallots into the pan with the bacon grease, stirring occasionally, and sauté over medium heat until they just begin to brown.